 Are salted eggs healthy?

-Salted eggs provide similar nutritional benefits as regular duck eggs, which are highly nutritious.
+Salted eggs are essentially duck eggs preserved with a significant amount of salt.
+According to Healthline, duck eggs are highly nutritious.
 They are a good source of protein, vitamins, minerals, and health-promoting compounds.

 How long do salted eggs last?

-As with any food, the quality and safety of salted eggs can deteriorate over time.
-It's best to discard them if you notice any unusual odor, discoloration, or signs of spoilage to avoid potential health risks.
+As with any food, the quality of salted eggs can deteriorate over time.
+Discard them if you notice any unusual odor, discoloration, or signs of spoilage to avoid potential health risks.

 How to open salted eggs

-- Salted Egg Salad (Ensaladang Itlog na Maalat): A refreshing salad with salted eggs, tomatoes, and red onion, making a perfect complement to grilled or fried foods.
+- Ensaladang Itlog na Maalat: A refreshing salad with salted eggs, tomatoes, and red onion.
+It makes the perfect complement to grilled or fried foods.

-- Salted Egg Siopao: A variation of the traditional Filipino siopao, steam buns with a mixture of meat and salted duck eggs.
+- Salted Egg Siopao: A variation of the traditional Filipino siopao, these are steamed buns with a mixture of meat and salted duck eggs.

-- Ensaladang Talong (Eggplant Salad): A salad with grilled or fire-roasted eggplant, tomatoes, and onions tossed with vinegar and sautéed shrimp paste.
-Salted eggs are occasionally included as an optional ingredient.
+- Ensaladang Talong: Grilled or fire-roasted eggplant, tomatoes, and onions tossed with vinegar and sautéed shrimp paste.
+Salted eggs are an optional ingredient.

-- Bibingka (Coconut Rice Cakes): A celebratory rice cake often enjoyed during the Christmas season.
-This fluffy cake is made with rice flour and coconut milk, then topped with salted eggs and cheese.
+- Bibingka: This is fluffy rice cake made with rice flour and coconut milk, then topped with salted eggs and cheese.
 It is traditionally cooked in a special clay pot or pan lined with banana leaves.

 Other ingredient guides you may like